 That’s the premise of Transfercar, which lists vehicles that need to be moved from one destination to another; if you’re willing to do the driving, you can snag a car or camper for ultra-cheap—or even free.

-For example, the Australian version of the site is currently advertising an automatic-transmission compact campervan that needs to be driven from Cairns to Sydney within the next few weeks.
-You can drive it for up to nine days for free, including insurance.
-In Canada, you can drive a car from Montreal to Quebec for just $1, including fuel and insurance.
+For example, the Australian version of the site is currently advertising an automatic-transmission compact campervan that needs to be driven from Perth to Broome within the next few weeks.
+You can drive it for up to eight days for free, including insurance.
+In the U.S., you can drive an RV from Los Angeles to Las Vegas over four days for free, including insurance.

 Join a Loyalty Program